 Materiality Impacts Completeness

-According to Generally Accepted Accounting Principles, the financial statements of a company must represent ‘true and fair’ view of the business.
+According to Generally Accepted Accounting Principles, the financial statements of a company must represent a ‘true and fair’ view of the business.
 To be able to do this, the information contained in its financial statements must be ‘complete’ in all material aspects.
 Hence, if a material piece of information is not present in a company’s financial statements, the statements can not be considered complete.
 And therefore, they are incapable of providing a true and fair view of the business.

 Materiality Impacts Relevance